2018 Thüringen Rundfahrt der Frauen

 The 2018 Thüringen Rundfahrt der Frauen (also known as the Internationalen LOTTO Thüringen Ladies Tour for sponsorship reasons) was the 31st edition of the Thüringen Rundfahrt der Frauen, a women's cycling stage race in Germany.
-It was rated by the UCI as a category 2.1 race and was held between 28 May and 3 June 2018.
+It was rated by the Union Cycliste Internationale as a category 2.1 race and was held from 28 May to 3 June 2018.